Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 To fully embrace the shift-left development testing approach, organizations should integrate static analysis tools directly into their development workflows.

-Icon in a blue circle showing a white-outlined magnifying glass zooming in on open and closed white carets.
+Blue circle showing an icon of a white-outlined magnifying glass zooming in on open and closed white carets.

 Code Scans Prior to Code Commits